 - Work with an interventionist.
 A therapist, addiction specialist or interventionist is an asset to your intervention.
 This individual is unbiased and will make sure that the meeting stays on track.

 - Find the right time.
 Choose a time when your loved one is likely to be sober.
 Talking to a person when they are impaired is not a good idea.
 Often, first thing in the morning is best.

 - Use a private location.
 Avoid public spaces or spots that have negative associations.
 Choose a private space that is comfortable, but not too comfortable.
 This could be an extended family member’s home or a therapist’s office.

 - Consider the order of the speakers.
 The order of speakers is important.
-Sometimes, it takes just one person to convince the addict to seek affordable drug detox in West Palm Beach, such as a child or parent.
+Sometimes, it takes just one person to convince the addict to seek affordable drug detox in Orange County, CA, such as a child or parent.

 - Practice your part.
 Emotions often run high in interventions, so it’s best to practice what you plan to say.
 This will help you stay in control during the meeting.

 - Stick to the script.
 Avoid elements of surprise.
 Stick to your script and encourage everyone else to do so as well.
 Your script is well thought out - what you blurt out may not be.

 - Keep tempers under control.
 Be kind, compassionate and firm.
 If you lash out, make the addict feel guilty or are confrontational, it could ruin the intervention.